-\\\ Note: Unregulated contaminant monitoring helps the EPA to determine where certain contaminants occur and whether it needs to regulate those contaminants.
+^{}Unregulated contaminant monitoring helps the EPA to determine where certain contaminants occur and whether it needs to regulate those contaminants.

 Definitions of some terms contained within this report.
 Maximum Contaminant Level Goal (MCLG): The level of a contaminant that is allowed in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 Maximum Contaminant Level (MCL): The highest level of contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 Maximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 Parts per Million (ppm) or Milligrams per Liter (mg/L): are units of measure for concentration of a contaminant.
-A part per million corresponds to one second in a little over 11 days.
+A part per billion corresponds to one second in a little over 11 days.
 Parts per Billion (ppb) or Micrograms per Liter (ug/L): are units of measure for concentration of a contaminant.
 A part per billion corresponds to one second in about 32 years.
 Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 ND: Contaminate Not Detected.
+How do I participate in decisions concerning my drinking water?
+Public participation and comments are encouraged at regular meetings of the City Council which meets every Monday at 7:30 pM in City Hall Council Chambers.
+During the summer months of June, July and August, the Council meets every other week.
 Who do I contact for more information?
-For more information about your drinking water contact the EPA Safe Drinking Water Hotline at 800-426-4791; or contact the Northeast District Office of Ohio EPA at (330) 425-9171; or contact the Water Department Superintendent, Mr. J.D.
+For more information about your drinking water contact the EPA Safe Drinking Water Hotline at 800-426-4791; or contact the Northeast District Office of Ohio EPA at (330) 963-1200; or contact the Water Department Superintendent, Mr. J.D.
 Williams at (330) 489-3308.